PHP is one of the most popular programming languages in the world. It is used in many computer science courses and...

 Things to remember?

-- Get some essential training and certifications to start out.
+- Get some essential training and certifications to start.

 - But also, do a lot of self-learning.
 Actually, never stop learning.
 Read books, go to events, do online courses.

 - Then make sure recruiters see it!
-Create a portfolio, update your LinkedIn profile, start a blog – whatever it takes to win you credibility and help people find you online.
+Create a portfolio, update your LinkedIn profile, start a blog – whatever it takes to win your credibility and help people find you online.